ToxicFrazzles/Reddit-Oauth/README.md

 # Reddit-Oauth
-Python library to get account access for Reddit scripts
+Python library to run through the code oauth flow for scripts on a local machine.

+### TODO:
+* Make the package installable
+* Maybe add some extra methods